CS lives in an house that's being slowly converted into a rainforest by his rapidly-propagating plant collection.

-If you've figured out if you want to swap or sell your propagated houseplants, you've focused on a good selection of species that meet your price x hassle needs, and you've done your homework to get an idea about how valuable your plants are, then you might be thinking: Where do I go from here?
+If you want to swap or sell your propagated houseplants, focused on a good selection of species that meet your price x hassle needs, and did your homework to get an idea about how valuable your plants are, then you might be thinking: Where do I go from here?

 Where to Swap

-As of the time of writing, the groundswell of plant swaps that were starting to take place in every city have been put on pause by COVID-19.
-Since early 2020, I've heard of very few swaps, and even fewer that I thought were a good idea.
+By the time I've written this, the groundswell of plant swaps that were starting to take place in every city have been put on pause by COVID-19.
+Since early 2020, I've heard of very few swaps.

 Still, the demand for such events is as high as it ever was, probably higher.
 Plant parents have been spending a lot more time at home growing their COVID rainforests, so the supply of available species and quantities is likely to be just as high.